Karasuma Line

 The Karasuma Line (烏丸線, Karasuma-sen) is one of the two lines of the Kyoto Municipal Subway operated by Kyoto Municipal Transportation Bureau in Kyoto, Japan.
 On maps, diagrams and signboards, the line is colored green, and its stations are given numbers following the letter "K".
 It serves seven of Kyoto's eleven wards: Sakyō-ku, Kita-ku, Kamigyō-ku, Nakagyō-ku, Shimogyō-ku, Minami-ku, and Fushimi-ku.
-It connects Kokusaikaikan in Sakyō-ku and Takeda in Minami-ku.
+It connects Kokusaikaikan in Sakyō-ku and Takeda in Fushimi-ku.

-Between Kitaōji and Jūjō, trains run beneath the north-south Karasuma Street, hence the name.
+Between Kitaōji and Jūjō, trains run beneath the north–south Karasuma Street, hence the name.
 They link to the other subway line, the Tozai Line, at Karasuma Oike.
 They also connect to the JR lines at Kyoto Station and the Hankyu Kyoto Line running beneath Shijō Street at the intersection of Shijō Karasuma, Kyoto's central business district.
 At Shijō Karasuma, the subway station is named Shijō, whereas Hankyu's station is called Karasuma.

 The Transportation Bureau and Kintetsu Railway jointly operate through services, which continue to the Kintetsu Kyoto Line to Kintetsu Nara Station in Nara.
 The Karasuma Line and the Kyoto Line connect at Kyoto and Takeda.